ClaraKhumalo/TicTacToe_remake_Python/README.md

 # tic_tac_toe_remake_Python
-Remake Tic Tac Toe using Python Programming Language
+Simple Tic Tac Toe remake using Python Programming Language

 Allows user to play with a robot or another human.